claveeq/escape/README.md

 # Project Escape a.k.a.
 Lego Dungeon
-Lego Dungeon is a mobile game developed using YoYo GameMaker.The first Game project the we developed in a Major Subject(Software Engineering).
-My fellow project mates are Claire Reñosa and Justin Mendoza.
+Lego Dungeon is a mobile game developed using YoYo GameMaker.The first Game project we developed in a Computer Science: Major Subject(Software Engineering).
+This was build by me and my fellow classmates, Claire Reñosa and Justin Mendoza.
 View Repo here: